dspeyer/dspeyer.github.io/magic.md

 Spirits have specific environments they're comfortable in.
 A spirit outside of such an environment for an hour must make a DC 10 will save to hold itself together, then additional will saves at incrementing DCs each hour thereafter.
 A spirit that straddles a planar boundary and is only uncomfortable on one side will snap back to the other, but a monoplanar spirit will perish.
 A spirit which rests for five minutes in a comfortable environmnet resets this counter.

+Most magically created bodies have vulnerabilities, determined by what class of spirit would inhabit them.

 A generic CR X spirit inhabiting a magically created body has ability scores 8+X, base attack X/2 and X ranks in all thematically relevant skills.
 Generic bodies have a 1d6 bludgeoning natural weapon, or 1d8 slashing for infernals or aberrations.
 Fire elemental's natural weapons do an additional 1d6 fire damage.